langdon/summit-2015-lab-15812/15812-working-doc.md

 * Create Dockerfiles
 * build, run, test

-## LAB 4: Orchestrated deployment of a decomposed application
+## LAB 4: Orchestrated deployment of a decomposed application (Langdon)

 In this lab we introduce how to orchestrate a multi-container application in Kubernetes.

 Expected completion: 40-60 minutes

 Question: single host or multi host?

+## LAB 5: Optional: Walk through packaging with Nulecule

+Show using nulecule to package and deploy an application

 ---